NFL reaches long-term media deals with Amazon, Disney and others

 Last year, viewership of regular-season NFL games averaged about 15.4 million viewers, down by about 7%, according to Nielsen.

-Reporting by Amruta Khandekar in Bengaluru, Amy Tennery and Kenneth Li in New York, Frank Pingue in Toronto; Editing by Sriraj Kalluvila and Matthew Lewis
+Reporting by Amruta Khandekar in Bengaluru, Amy Tennery and Kenneth Li in New York, Steve Keating, Frank Pingue in Toronto; Editing by Sriraj Kalluvila and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.